La Fuerza-STEM

 Key Activities

-The project is carrying out the following activities:
+The project carried out the following activities:

 Our Impact

-The project team has:
+The project team completed the following work:

 - Published an article about family science on Univision’s website